-Clemens Mewald is the director of product management, machine learning and data science at Databricks, where he leads the product team.
-Previously, he spent four years on the Google Brain team building ML infrastructure for Google, Google Cloud, and open source users, including TensorFlow and TensorFlow Extended (TFX).
+Clemens Mewald leads the product team for Machine Learning and Data Science at Databricks.
+Previously, he spent four years on the Google Brain team building AI infrastructure for Alphabet, where his product portfolio included TensorFlow and TensorFlow Extended (TFX).
 Clemens holds an MSc in computer science from UAS Wiener Neustadt, Austria, and an MBA from MIT Sloan.

 Clemens Mewal - Next Generation Data Science Workspace (Databricks) - 9:06 Lauren Richie - DEMO: Next Generation Data Science Workspace (Databricks) - 17:55 Matei Zaharia - MLflow Community and Product Updates (Databricks) - 27:40 Sue Ann Hong - DEMO: MLflow (Databricks) - 42:57 Rohan Kumar - Responsible ML (Microsoft) - 51:52 Sarah Bird - DEMO: Responsible ML (Microsoft) - 1:00:21 Anurag Sehgal - Data and AI (Credit Suisse) - 1:12:58